 Breast surgery involves cutting the tissue of or closing a previously sustained wound in the tissue of a patient’s breast.
 This kind of surgery can be related to breast reduction, mammoplasty augmentation, mastectomy, lumpectomy, matopexy, breast conservation, incisions for drainage of a breast abscess, excision of lactiferous ducts, microdochectomy, an implant, and a number of other procedures.
 After surgery, patients are advised to stay away from vigorous exercise like running, jumping, and heavy lifting for 4 to 6 weeks to prevent the breast from suffering physical trauma while healing.

+Lie on your back with your knees and hips bent and your feet on the floor.
 Hold a broom handle across your stomach with both hands.
 With palms facing up, lift the broom as far over your head as you can.
 Hold that position for 5 seconds.
 Lower your arms.
 Do this exercise between 5 and 7 times.
 It helps increase range of motion.

 Chest wall stretch

 The chest wall stretch is another great exercise that’s easy to do.
 You begin facing the corner of the room.
 With your toes about 10 inches from the wall, put your forearms on the walls on both side of the corner at about shoulder height.
 Slowly ease your chest as far as you can go into the corner while keeping your feet and forearms in place.
 Keep your shoulders down and away from your ears.
 Push back to the starting position slowly.
 Do this 5 to 7 times.
 This stretches your chest and shoulders.